himanchalkumar07/portscanner/README.md

-# Networkscanner
+# portscanner

-Networkscanner is LAN scanner in python 3
+portscanner is LAN scanner in python 3

 It can be used to scan a target or a network range